paritytech/xcm-docs/src/journey/locks/locks.md

 This instruction requires the following parameters:

 - `asset`: The asset(s) which are now unlockable from this origin.
 - `owner`: The owner of the asset on the chain in which it was locked.
 This may be a location specific to the origin network.
+The owner can request this origin to unlock the assets using a `RequestUnlock` instruction.
+However, the owner is not able to unlock the assets themselves.

 It is essential to trust the origin to have locked the corresponding asset before sending this message.